adityamurali155/Spotify-Clone/README.md

-Spotify Clone which containes top 5 NCS songs
+#Spotify Clone which contains top 5 NCS songs
 Made with HTML, CSS, Javascript only